Davvi1/A-B-Testing-Significance-Testing/README.md

-🧠 Data Science Portfolio: Combined Projects from Turing College Welcome!
+# 🧠 A/B Testing Portfolio: Combined Projects from Turing College
+Welcome!
 This repository showcases three integrated projects developed during my studies at Turing College.
 Each project reflects a learning curve, with subsequent projects having received feedback from a mentorship team of employees from Google, IBM, Meta, and more top engineering companies.
 Each project reflects a distinct aspect of my data science skillset, including:

 🧹 Data Cleaning & Manipulation